openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 of **Single Board Computer** (hereafter referred to as an "**SBC**") that are supported by Armbian, Raspbian, and |omv|.
-While most will support file server operations for a few users, if running server add-on's or Dockers is a requirement, research the chosen SBC carefully before buying.  `Armbian's <https://forum.armbian.com/>`_ or `openmediavault's <https://forum.openmediavault.org/>`_ forums may be of assistance, along with Internet product reviews.
+While most will support file server operations for a few users, if running server add-on's or Dockers is a requirement, research supported SBC's carefully before buying.  `Armbian's <https://forum.armbian.com/>`_ or `openmediavault's <https://forum.openmediavault.org/>`_ forums may be of assistance, along with Internet product reviews.